igr/ether/README.md

 ⭐️ [VertX](https://vertx.io/) for the API layer - because of its async nature, VertX seem as an excellent choice for the API layer.

+## Example 🎉

+This very simple example illustrates the idea.

++ REST endpoint that triggers the creation of the ToDo list (async)
++ Operation tracker that returns the status of the operation (async)
++ Connected pipes
++ Update of the projection
++ In-Place handler
++ Distributed pipes

+The storage atm is just a simple in-memory map.

+Check out the `http` folder.

 ## Should I stay or should I go? 🚶‍♂️‍➡️

 I _feel_ potential in this engine, but I am just tired and can not think straight 🤷‍♂️ Let me know.

++ If this make sense, I would like to thank: [Dejan](https://github.com/DejanMilicic), [Ivan](https://fraktalio.com).
+They know way more than me about this stuff.
++ If this is stupid, that's on me only :)